Unity Ceremonies & Rituals ...

 In this ceremony a couple blends two wines or beers into the same cask from two separate glasses.
 They then each take a drink from the blend and often the blend is then passed to children or other close family members.

-Native American Blanket Ceremony
+First Nation Blanket Ceremony

 Perhaps one of my favorite ceremonies, the Native American tradition involves a blanket, traditionally made by the mother of the groom, which is wrapped around the bride and groom as the final step of the ceremony.